We look at how to identify your adoption champions and help them encourage the use of new tech in your firm

 There are several ways in which you can use adoption champions to celebrate early technology successes in your firm.
 These could include:

-• Providing a written review of your new tech that can be shared with others
+- Providing a written review of your new tech to share with others

-• Compiling Q&A content to address common queries from users
+- Compiling Q&A content to address common user queries

-Champions can also help to facilitate opportunities to drive adoption at internal partners’ meetings, team meetings, 121s and externally with clients.
-Increasing awareness of the benefits of the new tech for internal users as well as third-parties will help achieve buy-in from the relevant stakeholders.
+Champions can also help facilitate opportunities to drive adoption at internal partner meetings, team meetings, 1:1s, and externally with clients.
+Increasing awareness of the benefits of the new tech for internal users as well as third parties will help achieve buy-in from the relevant stakeholders.

 To learn more about adoption and how to tackle the common hurdles that come with it, read our Firms of the Future: Overcoming the barriers to legaltech adoption eBook.